buckbaskin/formak/docs/designs/experiment_superoptimizer.md

 > a heuristic function is said to be **consistent**, …  if its estimate is always less than or equal to the estimated distance from any neighboring vertex to the goal, plus the cost of reaching that neighbor.

 The quick to compute part is relevant because the end to end search time could end up being slower if it’s faster to evaluate some large portion of the graph than to evaluate the heuristic function.
-In this case, given that the CPU model may grow to be somewhat complex, the heuristic should have a low hurdle to step over (or a high ceiling to step under?) to
+In this case, given that the CPU model may grow to be somewhat complex, the heuristic should have a low hurdle to step over (or a high ceiling to step under?).

 ### CPU Model